 Every month, USCIS announces whether applicants already living in the United States should file their "adjustment of status" applications based on the "Final Action Dates" or the "Dates for Filing."
-This month:
+The agency hasn’t yet announced which chart to use this month, but based on recent practice, it will likely continue to follow the “Dates for Filing” chart for both family-based and employment-based categories.

 Check out the tables below to see what else changed this month.